-Dr. Susan Hong is the Director of Cancer Survivorship at the University of Illinois where she established the first cancer survivorship program in the country to be housed within a Federally Qualified Health Center.
-As Director, she has built a clinical cancer survivorship program that addresses the needs of minority and underserved cancer survivors while promoting transdisciplinary research and education.
+Dr. Susan Hong is the Director of Cancer Survivorship at VCU Massey Cancer Center.
+Prior to this position, Dr. Hong served as the Director of Cancer Survivorship at the University of Illinois where she established the first cancer survivorship program in the country to be housed within a Federally Qualified Health Center.
+As Director, she built a clinical cancer survivorship program that addressed the needs of minority and underserved cancer survivors while promoting transdisciplinary research and education.
 As part of these efforts, she is currently one of the Co-PIs of a five-year CDC-funded grant to support young and metastatic breast cancer survivors.

 Prior to joining the University of Illinois, she was an Associate Professor of Medicine at the University of Chicago where I established and led the first comprehensive breast cancer survivorship program in the state of Illinois.
 During her time there, she also served as the Associate Director of the University of Chicago’s Center for Clinical Cancer Genetics, led by Dr. Olufunmilayo Olopade, a world renowned expert in the field of cancer genetics.
 As part of the Cancer Genetics leadership team, she had an active role in the clinical and research initiatives.